samgutentag/samgutentag.github.io/docs/_posts/2019-12-16-installing-drive-in-tool-free-case.md

 Purchase Hard Drive and Enclosure.
 This example uses a 2.5" Drive and USB 3.0 Case.

-I am using an [ORICO 2.5” USB3.0 SATA External Hard Drive Enclosure](https://www.amazon.com/dp/B00B0RD2RA) and a [Seagate FireCuda Gaming (Compute) 2TB Solid State Hybrid Drive Performance SSHD](https://www.amazon.com/dp/B00B0RD2RA).
+I am using an [ORICO 2.5” USB3.0 SATA External Hard Drive Enclosure][enclosure-link] and a [Seagate FireCuda Gaming (Compute) 2TB Solid State Hybrid Drive Performance SSHD][sshd-link]

 Key fact to keep in mind is that you are using a 2.5" case for a 2.5" drive.
 This guide would likely work for a 3.5" drive in a 3.5" case as well.